wangqinglhc/120-DS-Interview-Questions/predictive-modeling.md

 #### 16. Given a database of all previous alumni donations to your university, how would you predict which recent alumni are most likely to donate?
 - Based on frequency and amount of donations, graduation year, major, etc, construct a supervised regression (or binary classification) algorithm.
+#### My anwser:
+- Some macroeconomic variables?
+No since they are from the same time.

 #### 17. You’re Uber and you want to design a heatmap to recommend to drivers where to wait for a passenger.
 How would you approach this?
 - Based on the past pickup location of passengers around the same time of the day, day of the week (month, year), construct